 My husband, Burt, does this and it’s so funny to watch.
 His expression mimicking is more pronounced than in anyone else that I know; he’s the definition of an open book, very readable.
 For instance, he might be watching an episode of Discovery Channel’s “Naked And Afraid”—listening to some guy give an in-the-moment report of the tough conditions and how hard it is to make fire when the humidity is so high—Burt nods deeply in agreement.
 I smile because I know, that he doesn’t know, that he’s mimicking.

-You have permeable energy fields, and emotions are a form of energy.
+Energy is transferable, and emotions are a form of energy.
 The advertising world knows this, and they use it on you every day.
 Emotion mimicking is being monetized all around you from billboards to commercials.
 When you see someone smiling a big beautiful open smile, it makes you smile too.
 Just by watching someone else’s emotion, happy or sad or any feeling in between, you can take on the emotion.

 Masters of social media know this too.
 Often people don’t even read a post or article, but they might ‘like’ it for a photo that makes them feel something good.
 The best click-bait photos across social media platforms are tight face shots of genuinely joy-filled people, happy couples, or playful pets.
 The formula is: Happy Faces, Puppies and Kittens, oh my!